 The June 2024 US Supreme Court Connelly decision has had a large impact on using entity purchase plans, particularly those funded with life insurance.
 The Connelly court ruled that the estate tax value of a company – and hence, the value of the deceased owner’s interest as well – is not reduced by the company’s obligation to redeem a deceased owner’s interest.
 This presentation discusses Connelly, its implications (including for those who are well below the estate tax exemption), and some potential workarounds.

 With nearly 40 years of experience in financial and legal services, Shelley Lightfoot is a respected leader in advanced planning, exit strategy design, and advisor collaboration.
 Her work with The Southern California Institute, Strazzeri Mancini LLP, and The Founders Group has helped countless professionals deliver more comprehensive solutions to successful families and business owners.
+Read Shelley's full bio here.

 Copyright © 2020 NAIFA-California